winksplorer/summit/README.md

     && make
 ```

-summit will probably run on other distributions, but I haven't tried.
+summit will probably build & run on other distributions, but I haven't tried.